Lama Lena in Northampton

 It is Bruce's opinion that Dzogchen and Taoism may have arisen from the same source, since they have much in common.
 Bruce has been a student of Wangdor Rinpoche for many years and encourages his own students to study with Rinpoche.

-Bruce asked Rinpoche if he would give teachings at a retreat we attended several years ago.
+Bruce asked Rinpoche if he would give teachings at a retreat we attended many years ago.
 After that we were fortunate to study with Rinpoche and Lama Lena at Rinpoche's own events in the States while he was still able to travel.
-Four years ago, Kathryn spent two months in northern India studying with both of them.
+Five years ago, Kathryn spent two months in northern India studying with both of them.

 We are now fortunate that Lama Lena is herself carrying the teachings to the US and has agreed to include Toward Harmony again in her travels this year.